Category Archives: Sequential

 Sequential Prophet X Brick Fix #1

-Rarely, but occasionally installing a new OS on the Sequential Prophet X or some other event will ‘brick’ the synthesizer.
+This is very rare, but occasionally installing a new OS on the Sequential Prophet X or some other event will ‘brick’ the synthesizer.
 In other words it will freeze or crash, and will not reboot to a usable state.
 In this state nothing is functional and you cannot even reload the OS.

 Do not despair however.
 If it is a software/memory corruption, you can boot the PX in bootloader mode and install a SysEx version of the OS, reboot and then reinstall the newest OS.